steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 });
 ```

-We can use this becausee we included `runtime.block_on` part in the main function before and we can update the app state with an async function `fetch_image_url` from image.rs.
+We can use this because we included `runtime.block_on` part in the main function before and we can update the app state with an async function `fetch_image_url` from image.rs.

 ```rs
 use std::error::Error;